Dogs are the essence of happiness. Everywhere they go, they create alacrity, and everybody who comes in to contact with them feels nothing but glee.

 Health Concerns and Conditions of the Peek A Pom

 The Peek A Pom is prone to a series of different health concerns.
-It is important you schedule regular trips to the vet for various check-ups.
+You must schedule regular trips to the vet for various check-ups.

 Possible illnesses include: